nasderidaq/spellingBee/README.md

 ## Worst score

-The worst score in every category is Xcinopr, generating the minimum possible 14 points (Single pangram, no other words can be formed).
+The worst score in every category is Xcinopr, generating the minimum possible 14 points (Single pangram of length 7 (princox), and no other words can be formed).
 There isn't even a tie for worst in any category!